-- 1. The priority channel is set to channel 16. - 2.
-For priority scanning during M-SCAN, press and hold the [SCAN(MEM)] key, until P-SCAN appears in the LCD.
+- 1. Channel 16 is set as the priority channel and cannot be changed. - To select priority scanning, press the [SCAN] key to start memory scanning ("M-SCAN" will appears), then press and hold down the [SCAN] key until "P-SCAN" appears on the LCD.
 Scanning will proceed between the memorized channels and the priority channel.
-The priority channel will be scanned after each programmed channel.
+CH 16 the priority channel will be scanned after each programmed channel.